 This should include at least 12 credit points of the ENVI-coded units of study.

-If you are uncertain as to what combination of Units will best serve your interests, you should contact the School's Environmental Studies Coordinator
+Any students who are uncertain as to what combination of Units will best serve their interests should contact their year coordinator:

 Example pathway for an environmental studies major

 |July||BIOL 1002, GEOS 1002, GEOS 1003|